microsoft/vscode-docs/release-notes/latest.md

 ### Changes from the existing VS Code JavaScript support

 Salsa will undoubtedly provide a much better experience writing JavaScript applications in VS Code.
-By moving to this new service we give up a few features previously available with our custom JavaScript language service.
+By moving to this new service, we give up a few features previously available with our custom JavaScript language service.

 * When using Salsa, the language level is always ECMAScript 6.
 In the existing JavaScript language service, the default level was ES6 but there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
 * The existing JavaScript language service implicitly excluded some folders from the project, see the [JavaScript topic](https://code.visualstudio.com/docs/languages/javascript#_javascript-projects-jsconfigjson).
 This is no longer the case and you must exclude these folders explicitly in your `jsconfig.json` file.